omersha/omersha.github.io/_posts/2016-11-15-the-roots-of-no-evil.md

 <div><p>
-The major advantage is that those modifications also work very well for non- differentiable functions, but even more importantly, they don't require a computation of the gradient.
-This is good because even when the objective is differentiable, its gradient may not be easily available.
+The major advantage is that those modifications also work very well for non- differentiable functions, but even more importantly, they don't require a computation of the derivative.
+This is good because generally, even when the objective is differentiable, its gradient may not be easily available.
 So it's desirable to devise methods that require nothing more than evaluations of the objective.
 </p></div>